HenryRLee/ClassicGames/README.md

 ## [Matching](https://henryrlee.github.io/GodotGames/matching/)

 Matching (连连看) is the first Godot game I developed.

-The rule of the game is simple: Find two matching images that can be connected with no more than three straight lines in cardinal directions.
-Click on them to eliminate them.
-The game finishes when you eliminate all the images.
+The rule of the game is simple:

+* Find two matching images that can be connected with no more than three straight lines in cardinal directions
+* Click on matching images to eliminate them
+* The game finishes when you eliminate all the images

 ![Matching](docs/images/matching.gif)